1 - 12 weeks

 - Undertake snare sweeps and boundary patrols of the release sites

 The project runs a child-focused programme where schoolchildren join educational tours and workshops at the sanctuary.
-They are taught about the importance of conservation and kindness to animals, plus can see and interact with a variety of different species.
+They are taught about the importance of primate conservation and kindness to all animals, plus can see and interact with a variety of different species.

 - Assist with planning and implementation of educational tours and workshops